ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 How can a request be loading, have errors, and be successful at the same time???

 Furthermore, most applications aren't that simple.
-What if we want to have other booleans, like `isAuthorized`, and `isPayingCustomer`?
+What if we want to have other booleans, like `isAuthorized`, or `isPayingCustomer`?

 ```ruby
 if isPayingCustomer